Skip to content

 A security administrator receives an alert about suspicious lateral movement between servers in the data center.
 Network logs show unusual SMB connections from a compromised workstation.
 What is the immediate priority?

-• Reboot the domain controller
+• Reboot the domain controller to clear the active malicious SMB sessions

-• Delete user accounts
+• Delete the user accounts that initiated the suspicious SMB connections

 • Isolate the compromised workstation and affected servers